danny0838/PyWebScrapBook/webscrapbook/resources/themes.md

 The `<name>` should match the `app.theme` config.

-If the custom theme has a same name as the built-in one, the application will look up for a resource first from the custom one and fallback to the default one when not found.
+If the custom theme has the same name as the built-in one, the application will look up for a resource first from the custom one and fallback to the default one when not found.

 ## `templates`

 Used to format the HTML output.
-It should follows HTML5 standard and can use Jinja2 syntax for templating.
+It should follow HTML5 standard and can use Jinja2 syntax for templating.